Forest - Hunting Strength

 There is no time to hunt for food, but water is easy to find along the way.

-I also carry two of the driga (the long knives) in my pack.
+I also bring two of the driga, the long knives, in my pack.

-They are not popular among my people, but chiefs are expected to be skillful with them.
+They are not popular among my people, but chiefs are expected to be skilled with them.

 Chiefs